 Journaling puts you in a populous group of famous journalers.
 Albert Einstein, Leonardo Da Vinci, Thomas Edison, Charles Darwin, Marie Curie, and countless others have relied on their journals to record and ruminate on their experiences and ideas.
 Journaling isn't just good for the body.
 It's medicine for the mind and soul, as well.

 Even though digital journals are available today, traditional pen and paper journals prevail.
-Perhaps nostalgia drives them to continue this ancient craft.
+Perhaps nostalgia drives them to continue this ancient craft or prefer a classic leather journal with hand cut pages instead of a common one.
 For some, the therapeutic tactile aspect of writing down their thoughts in a tangible manner soothes the soul.
 Writing words on paper lends permanence and solidity that digital formats simply can't supply.

 The Bullet Journal Redefines Journaling